-8 Company readings nr 0dp Definition The number of customers with metered accounts who report year, received at least one bill based on a com reading (regardless of whether other bills are based of or customer readings). ipany m eter Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team
+8 Company readings nr 0dp Definition The number of customers with metered accounts who, during the report year, received at least one bill based on a company meter reading (regardless of whether other bills are based on estimates or customer readings).

-9 Company or customer readings (or both) nr 0dp Definition The number of customers receiving a bill based on a meter reading (either by the company or the customer) during the report year.
 Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team

+9 Company or customer readings (or both) nr 0dp Definition The number of customers receiving a bill based on a reading (either by the company or the customer) during year. eport Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team •